Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Recommendations to the Practitioner

 First, the practitioner must reflect on the exogeneity of the correctly measured treatment variable (Assumption \ref{AsExogeneous}).
 If the true treatment were observable, could the practitioner identify the treatment effect of interest using a linear regression model?
 This type of argument is present in any empirical application and practitioners still need to think about it when using our proposed method.
 If the answer is positive, proceed to the next step.
 If the answer is negative, the practitioner should use a different approach (e.g., instrumental variables).

-Second, the practitioner must reflect on the exogeneity of the measurement errors (Assumption \ref{AsMEexogenous}).
-Are the measurement error terms uncorrelated with unobserved factors in the outcome equation?
-To answer this question, it is important to think about the causes of the measurement error.
+Second, the practitioner must reflect on the exogeneity of the measurement errors (Assumption \ref{AsMEexogenous}), on their priors about the sign of the coefficient of interest (Assumption \ref{AsPosEff}), and on the sign of the correlation between the measurement error terms (Assumption \ref{AsNonClassical}).

+To think about the exogeneity of the measurement errors, the practitioner must think about the causes of the measurement error.
 Is it due to arbitrary modeling decisions about imputation or interpolation methods?
 Or is it due to better institutions being able to collect better data?
 If the first scenario is more likely, then Assumption \ref{AsMEexogenous} is plausible.
 If the practitioner believes that Assumption \ref{AsMEexogenous} is valid, proceed to the next step.

-Third, the practitioner must reflect on their priors about the sign of the coefficient of interest (Assumption \ref{AsPosEff}) and about the sign of the correlation between the measurement error terms (Assumption \ref{AsNonClassical}).

 To think about the sign of the coefficient of interest, the practitioner may compare different economic theories or analyze previous empirical results using different datasets.
 Do they agree about the direction of the true effect?
 If so, Assumption \ref{AsPosEff} is plausible.